paxri01/Video_Convert_2/README.md

 This script will search for video files in various directories as specified by the command line arguments.
-The script builds an array of incoming files and then probes the file and will convert each to the specified format base on the command line arguments.
+The script builds an array of incoming files and then probes the file and will convert each to the specified format based on the command line arguments.

-The main goal of this is to re-encode various video files to play on ANY DLNA device without having to transcode it.
+The main goal of this is to re-encode various video files to play on ANY device without having to transcode it.
 With the default settings in the script, any Smart TV should be able to decode the outputted videos.
+Works great with Plex mediaserver.

+Make sure to compare the input video with the output using `mediainfo`.
+You may be surprised by the results and typically the output video is better than the input... just saying.

 Expected incoming directory structure: